-A checkpoint contains all the unsaved data in the document.
-Let's call this the “dirty” data.
+A checkpoint contains all the unsaved data in a document.
+For the sake of this explanation, let’s call this the “dirty” data.
 This data is temporary and persisted into the document when

-With Document Checkpoints, this dirty data can be continually saved to a separate checkpoint file, and in the event of a crash, be restored to the document.
+Document.save(options:) is called.
+With document checkpoints, this dirty data can be continually saved to a separate checkpoint file, and in the event of a crash, it can be restored to the document.

 The following strategies are available:

-PSPDFDocumentCheckpointingStrategyTimed: The checkpoint will be saved at a preset interval, as long as the document exists, and there are unsaved changes.
+.timed— the checkpoint will be saved at a preset interval, as long as the document exists and there are unsaved changes.